 Dr. Martin Luther King, Jr., delivered this iconic ‘I Have a Dream’ speech at the March on Washington on August 28, 1963.

-Where was the I Have A Dream speech first given?
+When was the I Have a Dream speech?

 On August 28, 1963, Martin Luther King Jr., delivered a speech to a massive group of civil rights marchers gathered around the Lincoln memorial in Washington DC.

-What were the main points of the I Have a Dream speech?
+What happened after the I Have a Dream speech?

 What is the real dream of Martin Luther King?